Samsenbow/Mathematical-Literature-Critical-Reviews/README.md

 Each review critically examines:

-Model Formulation: Correctness of differential equations, difference equations, or other mathematical structures
+Model Formulation: Correctness of model equations, assumptions, and other mathematical structures

-(Parameter Estimation: Statistical methods used and their appropriateness) Mathematical Assumptions: Validity and biological plausibility
+Parameter Estimation: Statistical methods used and their appropriateness

+Mathematical Assumptions: Validity and biological plausibility

 Analytical Solutions: Correctness of derivations (equilibria, stability analysis, reproduction numbers)

-(Numerical Methods: Implementation and validation) (Statistical Analysis: Data fitting, uncertainty quantification, sensitivity analysis)

 Identified Inconsistencies: Mathematical errors, statistical issues, or logical gaps